Ian Binnie: New Zealand: David Bain compensation claim

 Colleagues in Canada rallied to his defence.
 The President of the Canadian Bar Association, Robert Brun, QC, said Binnie “is held in the highest esteem by both the legal community and the judiciary for his integrity, skill, and experience.
 He is praised for his honesty and intellect, and his reputation extends well beyond Canada's borders.”

 Minister Collins hired a former New Zealand trial judge, Robert Fisher, to criticize Binnie's report, which he did, stating that while the report was well organized and comprehensive, nevertheless in his view Binnie went beyond his mandate and authority, and had made errors in the legal tests applicable to the evidence.
 Fisher acknowledged that he had not read the evidence and recommended that a further report be undertaken.

 Former Australian High Court Justice Ian Callinan was then commissioned by the New Zealand Government to conduct a fresh enquiry.
 Callinan was not given either the Binnie Report or the Fisher Commentary but proceeded independently.
 He stated that the only issue before him was whether Bain had met the onus of establishing his factual innocence and concluded that he had not.
 Bain's lawyers threatened to have Callinan's report set aside on judicial review on the basis that Callinan had rejected Bain's version of events without, as Binnie had done, interviewing Bain personally.
 In the end, the New Zealand government made a payment to David Bain of $925,000 and the case was declared closed.

-The Senate Expenses Inquiry
+Senate expenses arbitration

-In 2015, former Justice Binnie was appointed by the Senate of Canada to investigate sensational claims by the Auditor General of Canada that more than a dozen Senators had misused Senate resources over a period of years.
-After hearings that extended over several months Binnie reported that while in some cases the Auditor General's criticisms were justified, in other cases the Auditor General's staff had misinterpreted the governing Senate rules and protocols and in particular had taken too narrow a view of what constituted proper Parliamentary business.
-The Binnie Report was accepted by the Senate and monies were reimbursed by errant Senators as appropriate.
+In 2015, Binnie was appointed by the Senate of Canada to arbitrate disputed expense claims by individual senators, following a report by the Auditor General of Canada alleging that more than a dozen senators had misused Senate resources over a period of years..
+In an interview after his appointment, Binnie explained that the civil arbitration process would have no connection to the ongoing RCMP criminal inquiry into Senate expense claims.
+"The law is clear that arbitrators don't get in the way of the police", Binnie said.

+After hearings that extended over several months Binnie reported that while in some cases the Auditor General's criticisms were justified, in other cases the Auditor General's staff had misinterpreted the governing Senate rules and protocols and in particular had taken too narrow a view of what constituted proper parliamentary business.
+The Binnie Report was accepted by the Senate and monies were reimbursed by errant senators as appropriate.